VakhoKontridze/VCore/README.md

 ## Structure

-Package files are grouped as main source files under `VCore`, and macros under `VCoreMacros`.
+Package files are grouped as:

-`VCore` contains:

 - ***Services and Managers***.
 Services, managers, controllers, and formatters.
 For instance, `MultiPartFormDataBuilder`.